AgentFleet: Multi-Agent Coordination

 1. Peer Mode (Default)

-All agents work as equals, executing in parallel with results aggregated via consensus.
+All agents work as equals, executing in parallel.
+Results can be:

 coordination: